jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) the statement or material was placed on the web site before polling day; and (b) the defendant did not operate or permit the operation of systems that cause the statement or material on the web site to be made available, on polling day, to persons other than persons who voluntarily access the web site; and
   (c) the defendant did not, on polling day, distribute, broadcast, or exhibit in or in view of a public place, or publish, or at any time cause to be published, in an issue of a newspaper or magazine that is first issued on polling day any material promoting or advertising the web site.
-(2B) It is a defence to a prosecution for an offence against subsection (1)﻿(k) that relates to the exhibition of a statement, name, emblem, slogan, or logo in an advance voting place or a buffer zone if the defendant proves that—
+(2B) It is a defence to a prosecution for an offence against subsection (1)﻿(k) that relates to the exhibition of a statement, name, emblem, slogan, or logo in an advance polling place or a buffer zone if the defendant proves that—
   (a) the exhibition was inadvertent; and
-  (b) the defendant caused the exhibition to cease as soon as the defendant was notified by the Electoral Commission or a manager of the advance voting place that the exhibition was taking place.
+  (b) the defendant caused the exhibition to cease as soon as the defendant was notified by the Electoral Commission or a manager of the advance polling place that the exhibition was taking place.
 (3) Nothing in this section shall apply to any official statement or announcement made or exhibited under the authority of this Act.

 ### 197A Interfering with or influencing advance voters
-(1) A person must not do any of the things listed in subsection (2) in an advance voting place or in a buffer zone for that advance voting place while the advance voting place is open for voting.
+(1) A person must not do any of the things listed in subsection (2) in an advance polling place or in a buffer zone for that advance polling place while the advance polling place is open for voting.
 (2) A person must not—
   (a) hold or take part in a demonstration or procession having direct or indirect reference to the poll; or (b) make a statement that contains a direct or indirect reference to the poll by means of a loudspeaker, public address apparatus, cinematograph, or television apparatus; or